noahehall/theBookOfNoah/web_technoligies/core/_serviceWorkers.md

   - enable the creation of offline experiences
   - intercept network request
   - react based on network availability
+  - background data syncrhonization
+  - responding to resource requests from other origins
+  - receiving centralized updates to expensive to calculate data
+  - client-side compiling and dependency management
+  - hooks for background services
+  - custom templating based on URL patterns
+  - performance enhancments
+    - prefecting resources, etc

 # lifecycle
   1. registration